 Global markets finished the week higher

-Volatile week for EUR
+Volatile week for USD

-Oil and Gold in opposite trades
+Oil and Gold traded opposite

 Stock indices performance

 Thursday – 12 January 2023